zicaiw625/tracking-guardian/docs/REVIEW_PLAYBOOK.md

 Enhanced matching (PII) is an **opt-in feature** for merchants who:
 1. Have been explicitly advised by their ad platform to enable enhanced matching
-2. Are willing to complete Shopify's Protected Customer Data (PCD) review process
-3. Have updated their privacy policy to reflect PII usage
+2. Have updated their privacy policy to reflect PII usage
+3. Understand their own compliance obligations under GDPR/CCPA/PIPL

+**Important**: The app developer has already completed Shopify's Protected Customer Data (PCD) review.
+Merchants do NOT need to go through PCD review themselves - they only need to ensure their own store policies are compliant.

 ### PII Enabling Flow (Strong Guardrails)

 When a merchant tries to enable PII, they see:
 1. **Detailed confirmation dialog** explaining all responsibilities
-2. **Explicit acknowledgment** that they will complete PCD review
+2. **Explicit acknowledgment** of their compliance obligations (privacy policy, regional laws)
-3. **Warning banner** that remains visible until PCD review is confirmed
+3. **Information banner** reminding them of data handling practices
 4. **Recommendation to disable** if they're not sure they need it

+**Note**: The app developer has completed PCD review.
+Merchants confirm their OWN compliance (privacy policy, GDPR/CCPA), not Shopify's PCD process.

 ### For Reviewers: How to Test Both Modes